 The Advisory division provides independent consulting and advisory services which cover technical and economic analysis and assessment of mining activities and resources on behalf of mining companies, financial institutions, government agencies and suppliers to mining projects.
 The market for Advisory services is heavily reliant on expansion, development, financing and transacting of mining assets and projects.

-Revenue from Advisory services for the year declined by \$7.2 million to \$17.5 million (2020: \$24.7 million).
-The division's performance was growing strongly in metals but was impacted by travel restrictions and lower demand for coal consulting.
+Revenue from Advisory services for the year increased by \$9.1 million (52%) to \$26.6 million (2021: \$17.5 million) due to growth in the Metals and ESG divisions.